 Refer to the User Terms and Privacy Statement for important details.
 To view, touch the Settings icon on the Home Page of the infotainment display.
-The settings menu may be organized into four categories.
-Select the desired category by touching System, Apps, Vehicle, or Personal.
+The settings menu may be organized into three categories.
+Select the desired category by touching System, Apps, or Vehicle.